 One of the oldest and most reliable uses of vervain is as a diuretic, as it stimulates the release of urine from the body.
 It can help eliminate toxins from the system, as well as excess water, salts, and fat.
-It also helps protect the kidneys and the liver by reducing the presence of dangerous substances and toxins that accumulate there.
 If you have a bladder infection, vervain can be a highly effective remedy.

 If you regularly suffer from chest congestion, colds, chronic bronchitis, sore throats or respiratory inflammation, vervain can be a simple and pleasant means of clearing up your tracts and eliminating irritation.
 Coughs and colds from Rome to California have been cured with vervain, as it also acts as an expectorant, helping to expel mucus and phlegm that have accumulated in the respiratory tracts.